 is the Gram matrix.
 Throughout this paper, we assume that the points $\bx$ are such that the Gram matrix is non-singular.
 For notational simplicity, we may write the posterior variance as

 For simplicity and as commonly done, we henceforth assume that the prior mean function $m$ is the zero function, $m(\cdot) \equiv 0$.

 While the GP prior assumes that the unknown function $f$ is a sample path of the GP with the specified kernel $k$, this assumption does not hold in general, i.e., model misspecification occurs.
 In this case, as described in Figures \ref{fig:FBM-H02} and \ref{fig:IFBM-H05} (left), the posterior standard deviation $\sqrt{\smash[b]{k_N(x)}}$, which is supposed to quantify the uncertainty of the unknown function value $f(x)$, may not be well calibrated with the prediction error $| m_N(x) - f(x) |$.
-One could address this issue by selecting the kernel $k$ or its parameters from the data $( \bx, f(\bx) )$; we will explain this topic next.
+This issue can be addressed by selecting the kernel $k$ or its parameters from the data $( \bx, f(\bx) )$; we will explain this topic next.